-Make Slow Cooker French Onion Soup in your slow cooker.
-It has a rich buttery onion broth that is great with homemade croutons and cheese broiled on top.
+Create a comforting bowl of Slow Cooker French Onion Soup right in your crockpot!
+This recipe features a rich, buttery onion broth, perfectly paired with golden homemade croutons and melted cheese broiled to perfection on top.

 It’s soup season (actually, every season is soup season for me).
-My family also enjoys baked potato soup and ham and bean soup.
+My family also enjoys slow cooker baked potato soup and slow cooker ham and bean soup.
+If you want a chicken version of this soup, try my Slow Cooker French Onion Chicken recipe.

-- Onions – Use sweet yellow onions (white or yellow, or red onions work too)
+- Onions – Use sweet onions (white or yellow, or red onions work too).
+These are often labeled Vidalia onions.

 - Flour – Added to the butter and onions.
 This will add some body to the soup.

-- Beef broth – Can use chicken if desired.
+- Beef broth – Can use beef stock or chicken if desired.
+Vegetable broth is another option if you already have that on hand.

-- Balsamic Vinegar – Adds flavor and touch of tang.
+- Balsamic Vinegar – Adds flavor and a touch of tang.

 - Seasonings – Salt, pepper, oregano, thyme, garlic, and a bay leaf.